bhar92/rubiks-cube-solver/README.md

 Rubik's Cube Solver(s) created by Paul Schimmelpfenning and is licensed under the GNU AGPLv3 or Later License.
-See the Copyright file.
+See the COPYRIGHT file.

 My website is at http://www.pjschim.com and you can fill out the contact form if you have any questions or concerns about this program or if you found a bug or error message that needs to be fixed.